Many of my patients come to me and say, “I need 1 more click.” Implying they can tell their eyes aren’t working and a “click” makes it better.

 What my patients don’t know is that I am highly myopic (my eye is too long to focus.)
 This means when I remove my glasses all I see is colors melted together making indistinguishable shapes.
 I’m from the generation of “one more click” and my doctor gave it to me almost quarterly.

 A terrifying mountain experience, alone, with my barking dog at night in my myopic blur quickly had me headed to my favorite LASIK surgeon years ago.
 What followed made me re-think “one more click” as a doctor.
 Unable to safely complete my surgery, I lived 6 months with migraines due to unequal vision.
-After signing away my life and 2 surgeons later, I was able to work again.
+Two surgeons later, I was able to work again.

-What my patients do know about me is that I take my “clicks” seriously.
+My patients understand, I take my “clicks” seriously.
 There is science behind a “click.”
 A “click” is not the only treatment, and frequently not the best treatment.
 Treatment may vary from medication, lifestyle changes, prism, or a referral to another specialist.
 Multiple changes in power is NOT “normal” and should be monitored.

-I encourage two hours of outdoor play.
+1. I encourage two hours of outdoor play.
 We are learning more about light stimulating our eye and brain and outdoor play may decrease myopia progression.
-(Wolffsohn JS, Calossi A, Cho P, et al Global Trends in Myopia Management Attitudes and Strategies in Clinical Practice.
+Wolffsohn JS, Calossi A, Cho P, et al Global Trends in Myopia Management Attitudes and Strategies in Clinical Practice.
 Cont Lens Anterior Eye.
-2016;39’106-16)
+2016;39’106-16

-Decrease digital device use and shut down 2 hours before bedtime.
+2. Decrease digital device use and shut down 2 hours before bedtime.
 Our behaviors may play a bigger role than our genetics.
-(Holden, Brien A., et al Global Prevalence of Myopia and High Myopia and Temporal Trends from 2000 through 2050.
+Holden, Brien A., et al Global Prevalence of Myopia and High Myopia and Temporal Trends from 2000 through 2050.
 AAOJournal.
-2016;123’1036-1042)
+2016;123’1036-1042